 3. Navigate to %UserProfile%/OneDrive for your OneDrive folder.
 Add any file or folder you want to backup to your OneDrive cloud.
 It will automatically start syncing.

 4. Launch the OneDrive app or use the OneDrive site to access files at any time.

 CBackup Cloud is a secure and stable cloud server offered by CBackup.
-With CBackup, the reliable cloud backup for Windows PC, you can easily backup your PC to the cloud server for remote safekeeping.
+With CBackup, the reliable cloud backup for Windows PC, you can easily backup your PC to the cloud server for remote safekeeping, the space offers 10GB of free cloud storage.
 If you just need to try PC cloud backup, CBackup is the best choice for you.

 ☛Besides CBackup Cloud, CBackup also supports backing up PC files to third-party cloud storage like OneDrive, Dropbox, Google Drive for free.
 So, if you are using these cloud storage services, you can also use CBackup to backup your files between PC and cloud.

 ☛What's more, if you need more backup space in these third-party cloud storage, CBackup can help your combine cloud storage space into a huge backup space.